Tulsi Mala

 1. Natural Antibacterial Properties

-Tulsi is renowned for its antibacterial and anti-inflammatory nature.
+People renowned Tulsi for its antibacterial and anti-inflammatory nature.
 Wearing Tulsi beads close to your skin can potentially support immunity and reduce skin irritations or allergies.

 2. Promotes Calmness